-The template file provided by OJS must be used when preparing a manuscript.
-Manuscripts shall have the following ordered elements: type of article, title, authors, affiliations, abstract (200 to 250 words), keywords (4 to 10, alphabetically ordered), text (introduction… conclusion), acknowledgements, conflicts of interests, and references.
-Endnotes and footnotes are not allowed and will only be accepted at the discretion of the journal.
+The template file provided by JAHE must be used when preparing a manuscript.
+Manuscripts shall have the following ordered elements: type of article, title, authors, affiliations, abstract (200 word max.), keywords (4 to 10, alphabetically ordered), text (introduction… conclusion), acknowledgements, conflicts of interests, and references.

 The journal undertakes an anonymous-review process (the identity of the authors is concealed from the reviewers, and vice versa).
 Submitted articles shall always include the authors’ names and affiliations on the title page, but in the main text and article’s metadata there shall be no elements that disclose the authors’ identity.
 Self-citations should be kept to a minimum, and citation of any of the authors’ published work must be done in the third person.

 Articles shall be submitted using the APA reference style, 6th edition.
 Footnotes and hyperlinks are suggested when submitting to the journal.
 Endnotes are not permitted.
 APA style requires both in‐text citations and a final references list.
 For every in‐text citation, there should be a full citation in the reference list and vice versa.
 When you need to cite two or more works together, arrange the in-text citations alphabetically in the same order in which they appear in the reference list.